NEWComplete Guide

 Key Takeaways

 Heat pumps deliver 2–5× more energy than they consume, making them the most efficient heating and cooling technology available.
 Modern cold-climate models work reliably to −15 °F, eliminating the "it's too cold" barrier for most of the U.S. Total installed cost ranges from $3,000 for a single-zone mini split to $35,000 for geothermal, with ducted air-source averaging $5,800–$10,000.
-Federal tax credits of up to $2,000 plus state rebates of $1,000–$16,000 can slash your out-of-pocket cost dramatically.
+The federal Section 25C tax credit ended for equipment placed in service after Dec 31, 2025 (OBBBA); state and utility rebates, plus IRA Home Energy Rebates where your state has launched them, can help reduce out-of-pocket cost — check DSIRE or your state energy office for programs that apply to you.
 Annual operating savings of $500–$1,200 versus gas furnaces deliver payback periods of 3–8 years.
 Proper sizing via Manual J is critical — insist on a load calculation, not rule-of-thumb guesses.
 Maintenance is minimal: monthly filter changes plus one annual professional tune-up.

 Related Articles